thaonguyen2417/thaonguyen2417/README.md

 At The Trade Desk, I played with data using SQL and made it do cool stuff for digital ads.
 GitLab and Databricks were my buddies for automating data refreshes.
 Before that, at PriceSpider, I made sure data was accurate and ready to roll.

-Back at MTKT Capital Inc., I dug into client data, figuring out who's ready for loans and making sure all the paperwork was top-notch.

 🎓 Academic Odyssey

 Armed with a Bachelor's in Business Analytics from California State University, Fullerton, I laid the foundation for my analytical prowess.
 Now, as a Data Science Maestro-in-Training at Pace University, I'm honing my skills in Machine Learning and other tools that transform data into gold.